Residence Life: Questions

 Smoking is not allowed inside any of the buildings on campus, including the residence halls.

 You can petition to change or cancel your housing contract.
-The director of residence life reviews all contract petitions.
-Petition forms are available in the Office of Residence Life, 101 Buckley Center, or can be downloaded from the Cancel/Change link.
+The Associate Director for Housing reviews all contract petitions.
+Petition forms are available in the Office of Residence Life, Tyson Hall 123, or can be downloaded from the Cancel/Change link.

 Room Furnishings & Amenities

-Each room has a twin XL bed, a student desk, and desk chair for each resident.
+Each room has a twin XL bed and mattress, a student desk, and desk chair for each resident.
 There are closets and drawers for clothing, and a sink and mirror in each room.
 Each room also has a trash can and a recycling bin.

 The furniture that is found in each room must stay in the room.
 There is not enough storage space on campus for all students to put their own furniture in their rooms and remove all of the existing furniture.
 That said, students might be able to bring a small piece of furniture for their rooms.
 It is a good idea to move all of your belongings into your room and consult with your roommate before you move any outside furniture into the space.

 Yes, students bring their own linens and towels to campus.
 We suggest all students bring extra-long twin sheets for University beds.

 All the halls have ethernet LAN access and wireless connectivity in each room.
 Each resident will have a data port to connect to the Internet in their room.

 Individual residence hall rooms do not have cable TV.
 Cable TV is provided in TV lounges in each of the traditional halls and in living rooms of Haggerty & Tyson Halls.
 Most students stream TV programs on their computers.